Overcoming Common Flaws in the Evaluation of Selective Classification Systems: Empirical Study

 \subsection{Showcasing Implications of AURC Shortcomings on Real-world Data}

 Figure~\ref{fig:high-confid-failures} gives an in-depth look at how the conceptual shortcomings of \AURC affect method assessment on real-world data.
-The example uses the DG-Res and MCD-PE CSFs on the CIFAR-10 test dataset.
-Despite DG-Res having higher classification performance and ranking quality than MCD-PE, the \AURC erroneously favors DG-Res over MCD-PE.
+The example uses the confidence like reservation score of the DeepGamblers method (DG-Res) \citep{liu2019deep} and the Monte Carlo Dropout-based predictive entropy (MCD-PE) \citep{gal2016dropout} as CSFs on the CIFAR-10 test dataset.
+Despite DG-Res having higher classification performance and ranking quality than MCD-PE, the \AURC erroneously favors MCD-PE over DG-Res.
 This violates the monotonicity requirement (R2).
 This can be attributed to the excessive contributions of only few high-confidence failures, which aligns with the theoretical findings on failure contributions shown in Figure~\ref{fig:toy1} (R3).
 In this example, the high-confidence failures are associated with high label ambiguity or incorrect labeling, suggesting that the \AURC may exacerbate the influence of label noise in practice.